obmarg/cynic/cynic-book/src/derives/query-fragments.md

 # Query Fragments

-QueryFragments are the main tool for building queries in cynic.
+QueryFragments are the main tool for building queries & mutations in cynic.
 A QueryFragment tells cynic what fields to select from a GraphQL object, and how to decode those fields into a struct.